AnotheRealitySrl/Reflectis-Documentation/versioned_docs/version-2024.2/CK/visualscripting/networking/Synchronization.md

 - When embedded to the object and placed on the scene, the visual scripted behavior will start as "**Not Networked**"

-- To be able to network the behavior of the object to all the users, the **Synced Object** is needed.
+- To be able to network the variable of the object to all the users, the **Synced Object** is needed.
 Without it the interactions made with the graph editor will be visible only to the client and not the rest of the server.

 	![VisualScripting](/img/networkvs_1.png)